Ivan Lyudnikov: Postwar

 Lyudnikov was commandant of Port Arthur and commander of Soviet troops on the Liaodong Peninsula until 1947.
 On 29 November 1947, he became commander of the 10th Guards Army in the Leningrad Military District.
 On 20 April 1948, he became commander of the 13th Army in the Carpathian Military District.
 On 13 December 1949, Lyudnikov became deputy commander of the Group of Soviet Forces in Germany.
 In November 1951, he was sent to the Military Academy of the General Staff to take Higher Academic Courses, graduating a year later on 1 November 1952.

 On 28 November, he became deputy commander of the Odessa Military District.
 Two years later, Lyudnikov transferred to command the Tauric Military District on 6 September 1954.
 On 10 June 1956, he became Warsaw Pact Supreme Command representative to the Ministry of National Defence of Bulgaria.
-Lyudnikov became commander of the Vystel Higher Officer Training Courses on 26 March 1959.
+Lyudnikov became commander of the Vystrel Higher Officer Training Courses on 26 March 1959.
 On 28 November 1963, he became faculty head at the Military Academy of the General Staff.
 In late 1968, Lyudnikov retired.
 He died on 22 April 1976 in Moscow, and was buried at the Novodevichy Cemetery.